grascii/grascii/docs/grascii-lang.md

 Grascii is a language designed to represent Gregg Shorthand forms using the ASCII character set.

+It is designed to be intuitive to those already familiar with the system.

+Grascii is a context free grammar, and it's implementation can be viewed in grascii.lark.

+Grascii is moderately ambiguous.
+However, as the shorthand system is also ambiguous, it is reasonable that Grascii inherits this attribute.

+The current definition of Grascii is based on the Pre-anniversary (1916) version of Gregg Shorthand.

+It aims to describe the shorthand forms accurately and succinctly.
+It also has many additional symbols enabling it to describe some of the lesser used features of the system.

+For a summary of what the language does not currently support, see the list below.

 ## Conversion Table

 Shorthand Form | Grascii Representation(s) | Annotations